rockhyrax0/Proton-Updater/README.md

 ### Does it work on ARM64?

-It'll fetch the right builds — CachyOS's arm64 asset and GE's aarch64 one — but actually running them needs FEX plus an x86 Steam (or umu), which is upstream's problem rather than this script's.
+It'll fetch the right builds (CachyOS's arm64 asset and GE's aarch64 one), but actually running them needs FEX plus an x86 Steam (or umu), which is upstream's problem rather than this script's.
 Treat it as experimental.

 ### Why both CachyOS Proton and GE-Proton?